Mt. Zion United Methodist Church

 HOME REHABILITATION VOLUNTEERS in partnership with Home Depot, OBX Builders Association, built ramps, repaired plumbing, exterior siding, windows, installed insulation, provided under-pending, re-built a child’s bedroom, moved furniture and moved and installed appliances performed yard work, cleanup and mowing.
 Currently the Home Rehab is coordinating the efforts of several of our Faith Organization youth groups to help with special projects in the future.

 DISASTER RECOVERY VOLUNTEER Under the direction of the Dare County Emergency Management department the ICO volunteers partners with them as the community liaison in the event of a natural disaster.
-We are tasked with the implementation and activation of an emergency call center operation during a threat.
-ICO Disaster Response volunteers plan and attend public information meetings and mock drills which are held in preparation for Hurricane season.

 THE ADMINISTRATIVE VOLUNTEER helps to acknowledge contributors by sending thank you notes and by entering data into the database and compiling information for grants and fund raising.
 General office skills are used to meet the demands and the mission of the ICO.